Triumphantly509/Understanding-STP-PortFast-BPDU-Guard-Loop-Guard/README.md

 ## Part two - What if a switch has multiple ports with the same Root Cost?
 - Lowest root cost
-- Lowest neighbor bridge ID
+- Lowest neighbor bridge ID / lowest Mac address

 ## Example
 <div>